MrValtancoli/football-dss-with-io/README.md

 **IoT integration layer.** Connect `fatigue_level` to real-time physiological data (heart rate monitors, GPS units).
 The engine already accepts per-scenario fatigue via `match_conditions`; the inversion `e = 1 - fatigue_level` maps it to the paper's residual energy convention.

 **Extended figure suite.** Sensitivity analysis (λ sweep), robustness tests (Monte Carlo noise injection), and ablation studies — currently available in the original `make_figures.py` with synthetic data, to be integrated into `dss_figures.py` using real JSON results.

-## Known Limitations and Paper Alignment

-This section documents known divergences between the current implementation and the paper's framework, as well as structural limitations of the model identified during development.
-These serve as both transparency notes and candidates for future work.

-### 1. Morale (A9) not dynamically weighted

-The paper's weight computation (Section 3.6.2) uses six inputs to determine the weight vector: residual energy, technical gap, physical gap, time remaining, and score state.
-Team Morale (A9) is not among them — it participates in the distance computation as a static attribute but receives no dynamic multiplier.
-The `morale` field in `match_conditions` is accepted by the schema and preserved in the output for narrative and diagnostic purposes, but does not influence the weight vector in the current engine.

-### 2. No "protect advantage" mechanism

-The time pressure indicator δt activates only when the team is not winning (`s ≤ 0`).
-When leading (`s = +1`), the indicator is zero regardless of time remaining.
-This means the engine has no symmetric mechanism to amplify defensive or possession attributes (A2, A10) when protecting a late lead.
-In scenario S5 (ahead 3-2, 85'), the weight vector is shaped only by energy adjustments, not by the tactical urgency of game management.

-### 3. Combined distance can be negative

-The opponent-aware formula `d_comb = d_adapt(team, S) − α · d_adapt(opp, S)` can produce negative values when the opponent's distance to a strategy is large relative to the team's.
-This occurs naturally when the opponent is weak and the team fits a strategy well.
-The paper does not discuss interpretation of negative combined distances.
-The ranking remains valid (lower = better fit), but absolute values lose their metric interpretation.

-### 4. Fatigue as per-scenario proxy for A8

-The paper specifies `e = V_team[A8]` for the energy deficit computation.
-Since A8 is a static team profile attribute shared across all scenarios, it cannot reflect in-match fatigue progression.
-This implementation uses `e = 1 − fatigue_level` from `match_conditions` as a per-scenario proxy, anticipating the paper's own note that "in deployment, V_team[A8] may be updated dynamically from physiological monitoring" (Section 3.6.2).
-When IoT integration is available, `fatigue_level` will be populated from heart rate monitors and GPS data; the inversion maps it to the paper's residual energy convention.

-### 5. Opponent penalty factor α

-The paper specifies α = 0.20 (Table 5).
-This implementation uses α = 0.20 as the default in all scenario files, aligned with the paper.
-Previous versions used α = 0.50, which amplified the opponent penalty and compressed the ranking.
-The `opponent_penalty_lambda` parameter remains configurable via the `config` section of the input JSON.

-### 6. Limited differentiation with weak opponents

-When the team is technically and physically superior to the opponent (positive Δtech and Δphys), the gap-based weight adjustments (eq.
-8–11) produce no effect.
-Combined with early-match scenarios where fatigue is below threshold (δe = 0) and time pressure is inactive, the weight vector remains uniform — producing identical rankings across scenarios.
-Meaningful differentiation requires at least one active mechanism, which in practice means: fatigue above 0.50, time below ~22 minutes while not winning, or an opponent superior on A12/A13.

 ## Upstream Research Scripts